matstc/functional-kata/README.md

 # The Goal
 - Pairing
 - Test driving
 - Refactoring

 # The Format

-We have a deck of features to implement:
+There is a deck of features to implement:

+1. We only use one computer
-1. A pair starts off on the first feature
+2. A pair starts off on the first feature
-2. We switch one member of the pair every X minutes
+3. We switch one member of the pair every 5 minutes
-3. Go back to step 2
+4. Go back to step 3

+# Install
+You will need `node` and `npm`.
+Once you have those, run `npm install` in the root directory and make sure running the tests works well by running the script `run-tests`.

+You might have to install `mocha` globally so the mocha executable is on your path:

+    npm install -g mocha

-# The Dev Cycle
+# The Development Cycle

-1. Write test
+1. Write one test (in the `spec/f_spec.js` file)
-2. Code to make test pass
+2. Code to make that one test pass (in the `src/f.js` file)
-3. Refactor
+3. Refactor to make it pretty
 4. Consider a commit
 5. Go back to #1

+Run the script `run-tests` to run the tests.
+The tests will run automatically as you save your js files.

-# Kata
+# The Kata
 We will implement our own version of the following list functions:

 ## All